0ry0n/Resource_Monitor/README.md

 ![](/images/gpu.png)

+# About Units
+Units are K,M,... (powers of 1024) or KB,MB,... (powers of 1000).

 # Bug Reporting
 Use the GitHub [Issues](../../issues) tracker to report issues or ask for features.

 # Change Log
+**version 19 (Mar 27, 2023)**
+- Added support for gnome 44.
+- Fixed Cpu Frequency Unit: thanks to @giacomo-boldini.
+- Fixed Unit and scale factor.
+- Added ability to hide GPU name.
+- Added GPU icon.
+- Added ability to choose the display position of items.
+- Fixed incorrect classification of CPU thermal sensors.
+- Added ability to show all disk devices for stats monitoring.
+- Bug fixed.

 **version 18 (Oct 17, 2022)**
 - Added support for gnome 43.
 - Added GPU monitor (NVIDIA only).